NyckJP/Dish-Atlantic/README.md

 - Image upload functionality for profile pictures and dish reviews
 - Ability to add comments to existing reviews

+## Known Issues

+- Authentication redirects to homepage
+- Search bar on homepage may be awkward to use on mobile devices
+- Saved restaurants take a while to load and lack a loading icon

 ## Local Setup

 - Clone the repository